logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

                 ├── variables.data-00000-of-00001
                 └── variables.index

-TensorFlow serving expects the model directory (In this case *mnist*) to contain one or more sub-directories.
+TensorFlow serving expects the model directory (in this case *mnist*) to contain one or more sub-directories.
 The name of each sub-directory is a number representing the version of the model, the higher the version, the more recent the model.
-Inside each version directory TensorFlow serving expects a file named *saved_mode.pb*, which contains the graph of the model, and a directory called *variables* which contains the weights of the model.
+Inside each version directory TensorFlow serving expects a file named *saved_mode.pb*, which contains the model graph, and a directory called *variables* which contains the weights of the model.

 **Step 2.**

 To start serving your model, create a serving definition in the Hopsworks Model Serving service.
-Clik on the Model Serving service on the left panel (1) and then click on *Create new serving* (2).
+Select on the Model Serving service on the left panel (1) and then select on *Create new serving* (2).

 .. _serving1.png: ../../_images/serving/serving1.png
 .. figure:: ../../imgs/serving/serving1.png